Ersanio/snes-assembly-book/docs/the-basics/endian.md

 For example: if you ever store the value $1234 at address $7E0000, it is stored as $34 $12.
 Then, if you ever want to access the low byte of $1234 (which is $34), you would need to read $7E0000, NOT $7E0001.

-The concept of little-endian is especially important when dealing with “pointers”, which is explained later in this tutorial.
+The concept of little-endian is especially important when dealing with "pointers", which is explained later in this tutorial.